daiearth22/test/engineering/career-development/index.html.md

 ## Senior Developers

-Note that we have a specific section for [Senior Developer](https://github.com/daijapan/test/tree/master/engineering/developer/#senior-developer/index.html.md) because it's an important step in the technical development for every engineer.
+Note that we have a specific section for [Senior Developer](https://github.com/daijapan/test/tree/master/engineering/developer/#senior-developer) because it's an important step in the technical development for every engineer.
 But "Senior" can optionally be applied to any role here indicating superior performance.
 However, it's not required to pass through "senior" for roles other than Developer.

 Senior developers typically receive fewer trivial comments on their merge requests.
 Attention to detail is very important to us.
 They also receive fewer _major_ comments because they understand the application architecture and select from proven patterns.
 We also expect senior developers to come up with simpler solutions to complex problems.
 Managing complexity is key to their work.

 ## Promotion

 We strive to set the clearest possible expectations with regard to performance and [promotions](https://github.com/daijapan/test/tree/master/people-operations/promotions-transfers/index.html.md).
 Nevertheless, some aspects are qualitative.
 Examples of attributes that are hard to quantify are communication skills, mentorship ability, accountability, and positive contributions to company culture and the sense of psychological safety on teams.
-For these attributes we primarily rely on the experience of our managers and the [360 feedback](https://github.com/daijapan/test/tree/master/people-operations/360-feedback/index.html.md) process (especially peer reviews/index.html.md).
+For these attributes we primarily rely on the experience of our managers and the [360 feedback](https://github.com/daijapan/test/tree/master/people-operations/360-feedback/index.html.md) process (especially peer reviews).
 It's our belief that while a manager provides feedback and opportunities for improvement or development, that it's actually the team that elevates individuals.

 #### Transfer Options